 If you are interested in architecture, you have probably heard of Friedensreich Hundertwasser.
 Although he originally started out as a painter, Hundertwasser eventually became involved in architecture and his organic, colourful creations are well worth a visit.
 The Hundertwasser House (located at the corner of Kegelgasse and Löwengasse) is a fine example of expressionist architecture and one of Vienna’s most visited landmarks.
 It is an apartment building, so you won’t be able to see the inside.
 Please be considerate when visiting.
 Whilst the Hundertwasser House sure is a perfectly instagramable backdrop, it also is home to actual people.
 And they might not all be too keen having their privacy invaded by you.
 So please be considerate when visiting.

-If you are interested in Hundertwasser and his work, also head to the KunstHaus (art house) down the road.
-It is the only museum to have a permanent exhibition of Hundertwasser’s work (plus in itself another example of Hundertwasser’s architecture).
+To learn more about Friedensreich Hundertwasser and his work, head to the KunstHaus (art house) down the road.
+It is the only museum to have a permanent exhibition of Hundertwasser’s work (plus in itself the KunstHaus is another example of Hundertwasser’s architecture).

 19 Things to do in Vienna: Visit Schloss Schönbrunn